2026 LOL SEASON STARTED

 It's impossible to know the precise numbers that were agreed upon in Faker's contract, due to the non-disclosure agreement between the player and the Esports organization.

-However, the rumored yearly salary that Faker enjoys at SKT T1 sits at 5.6 million USD, making him one of the best-paid gamers in the entire world.
+However, the rumored yearly salary that Faker enjoys at T1 sits around 6 million USD, making him one of the best-paid gamers in the entire world.

-This salary doesn’t include additional sources of revenue such as sponsorship deals, Twitch revenue, or prize winnings, which make up for a large majority of his yearly income.
+This salary doesn't include additional sources of revenue such as sponsorship deals, streaming revenue, or prize winnings, which make up for a large majority of his yearly income.

 The main reason that Faker makes so much money, apart from being LoL's GOAT and most successful player, is the fact that he's a very marketable and likable personality in the South Korean region.